SNMP configuration examples

 NIOS 7.x+

-- Access the web admin page and log in
+- Open the web admin page and log in.

-- Go to Grid tab > Grid Manager
+- Go to the Grid tab > Grid Manager.

 Juniper